Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-notes/index.md

 shoulder and hand into a [handshake] position looking at 9 o'clock.

 A good pattern to do after this one is a [trusty left-side-pass].

+#### Hustle whip into left hammerlock walk-around

+The walk-around finishes on steps 10, then one must do a very good of indicating the end of the rotation and undoing the hammer-lock on the 4 steps, the final 2 of which are an anchor step

+This hammer lock position is achieved by bringing your left hand up as if asking a question and tracing a circle over the follower's head that goes from the back of the follower's head to your chest while the right goes directly down and close to the follower's waist to avoid preventing the follower's rotation

+#### Hustle whip outside turn

+The outside turn requires a [goofy] handhold.
+On 5 release your left hand and use your right hand to lead a 1.5 outside turn into an anchor step.
+You should end in a [goofy] position.

+Next pattern suggestion:

+- [free spin] (you may be able to skip the anchor step and go directly onto a free spin)

 #### Right-side pass reverse whip